 You will find the full code for URL validation below.

 Below we prepared some examples to get you started.

-Confirm email address field
+Confirm the email address field

 $fcf_validation_confirm_field = new WPDesk_FCF_Validation_Confirm_Field( 'billing_email' );

-billing_email to you field, ie.
+billing_email to your field, ie.

 wc_add_notice( sprintf( __( 'Invalid %1$s value.', 'wpdesk' )